 As modern farming is increasingly reliant on complex machinery.
 Farmers have to endure long wait times for ordering components through traditional channels or the internet.
 This can be a headache as small parts within larger machines can break down easily.
 However, one Norfolk-based farmer has found a way around this factor by 3D printing his own farming equipment.

 Self-employed designer and farmer Jonny Leech decided it would be far more expedient to produce his own plastic components.
 The impetus for this decision came from having faced a very patchy maize yield, with the most viable solution being to build a precise metering system.
-He went out and bought a cheap DIY 3D printer kit and applied his experience as a design and engineer to producing parts with SolidWorks.
+He went out and bought a cheap 3D printer and applied his experience as a design and engineer to producing parts with SolidWorks.
 In doing so, he was able to print parts for own drill for better singulation of seeds.

 The design wasn’t perfect from the get-go.
 Mr Leech ran through 15 different iterations before landing on a version that worked precisely as intended.
 The alternative, however, was paying an exorbitant price for an off-the-shelf drill and metering system.
 In comparison, Leech was able to produce these drill parts for all 6 rows for about £60.